 So, what’s right for you?
 As you consider whether to pursue an MBA, ask yourself these questions:

 A 2015–16 survey by U.S. News & World Report shows that graduates of online MBA programs experience a 22 percent increase between their average entering salary and their average salary three months after graduation.
 Experience is valuable, undoubtedly, but there is a clear correlation between MBA graduates and their ability to earn promotions and raises.
-68% of Jack Welch MBA students get a raise or a promotion while enrolled in the program1.
+2 out of 3 Jack Welch MBA students get a raise or a promotion while enrolled in the program1.

 These gains in salary aren’t exclusively due to the mastery of hard skills, either.
 A 2018 skill gap analysis conducted by LinkedIn revealed the most in-demand skills according to employers.
 Among them are leadership, communication, collaboration, and time management.
 Developing these skills in an MBA program like JWMI’s can have a direct impact on your career growth.